WDoyle123/StarScholar3D/README.md

 To get started with StarScholar3D, follow these steps:

 1. **Clone the Repository**:
-    Make sure to use `--depth 1` otherwise the download will be over 1GB
+    Make sure to use `--depth 1` otherwise the download will be over 1GB compared to 7.5MB
 	```
 	git clone --depth 1 https://github.com/WDoyle123/StarScholar3D.git
 	cd StarScholar3D